Neutrino transport in general relativistic neutron star merger simulations

-The properties of kilonovae and the role of neutron star mergers in astrophysical nucleosynthesis are likely to be much more significantly impacted by neutrinos.
+The properties of kilonovae and the role of neutron star mergers in astrophysical nucleosynthesis are likely to be much more significantly impacted by neutrinos than gravitational waves or even SGRBs.
 Absorption and emission of electron-type neutrinos ($\nu_e$) and antineutrinos ($\bar \nu_e$) modifies the relative number of neutrons and protons in the fluid.
 This is usually expressed through the lepton fraction \beq Y_l = \frac{n_{e^-}-n_{e^+}+n_{\nu_e}-n_{\bar\nu_e}}{n_p + n_n} \eeq with $n_{e^\pm},n_n,n_p,n_{\nu_e},n_{\bar\nu_e}$ the number density of electrons, positrons, neutrons, protons, $\nu_e$ and $\bar\nu_e$ respectively.
-Many simulations use the net electron fraction $Y_e$ instead of the lepton fraction, and assume that charge neutrality requires $n_{e^-}-n_{e^+}=n_p$ (note that this ignore muons and taus leptons), so that \beq Y_e = \frac{n_p}{n_p+n_n}. \eeq The electron fraction is a crucial determinant of the outcome of r-process nucleosynthesis in merger outflows.
-Low $Y_e$ outflows (roughly $Y_e\lesssim 0.25$) produce heavier r-process elements, while higher $Y_e$ outflows produce lighter r-process elements~\cite{Lippuner2015}.
-Cold outflows that do not interact much with neutrinos are typically neutron-rich (low $Y_e$), but hotter outflows can end up with $Y_e\sim 0.4-0.5$ due to neutrino-matter interactions.
-Cooling from neutrino emission and heating from neutrino absorption are also important to the thermodynamics of the remnant and of the outflows, and neutrino absorption in the disk corona and close to the neutron star surface can lead to the production of neutrino-driven winds~\cite{Dessart:2008zd}.
+Many simulations use the net electron fraction $Y_e$ instead of the lepton fraction, and assume that charge neutrality requires $n_{e^-}-n_{e^+}=n_p$ \footnote{Note that this assumes that muon and tau leptons have vanishing net lepton numbers, i.e. that we have an equal number of particles and antiparticles for heavy leptons.}, so that \beq Y_e = \frac{n_p}{n_p+n_n}. \eeq The electron fraction is a crucial determinant of the outcome of r-process nucleosynthesis in merger outflows.
+Low $Y_e$ outflows (roughly $Y_e\lesssim 0.25$) produce heavier r-process elements, while higher $Y_e$ outflows produce lighter r-process elements \citep{Lippuner2015}.
+In particular, for the conditions typically observed in merger outflows, there is not much production of elements above the ``2nd peak'' of the r-process (at atomic number $A\sim 130$) for high-$Y_e$ outflows, and an under-production of elements below the 2nd peak for neutron-rich (low $Y_e$) outflows.
+Cold outflows that do not interact much with neutrinos are typically neutron-rich, but hotter outflows can end up with $Y_e\sim 0.4-0.5$ due to neutrino-matter interactions.
+Cooling from neutrino emission and heating from neutrino absorption are also important to the thermodynamics of the remnant and of the outflows, and neutrino absorption in the disk corona and close to the neutron star surface can lead to the production of neutrino-driven winds \citep{Dessart:2008zd}.
 It is thus clear that neutrino-matter interactions should be properly understood if we aim to model the role of neutron star mergers in the production of r-process elements.